 It may sound like a cliché, but a ‘lick of paint’ can make a big difference to how the home feels.
 New, pristine paintwork can lift the atmosphere.

 Maybe you’re happy with the color scheme but it just needs a cheer-up.
 If not, think about how a different color might help shift the atmosphere and feel of a room.

 Perhaps your kitchen would benefit from a cheery yellow?
 Maybe that dingy hallway needs brightening up?
 Perhaps the bathroom needs toning down?

 Repainting some or all of your home can have a tremendous effect and may encourage you to have a refresh by moving things around and disposing of some clutter.
 If the budget is tight, try creating a bright, bold feature wall.

 You don’t have to go to the expense and upheaval of replacing your bathroom to improve it.
 A little attention can make a big difference.

 It’s possible to give tired looking baths and basins a very cost-effective overhaul with resurfacing kits.
-Along with cheering up the bathroom suite, these kits can repair chips and even change the colour if required.
+Along with cheering up the bathroom suite, these kits can repair chips and even change the color if required.

 3. The garden

 You can enjoy huge benefits by spending very little money in your garden.
-Time and elbow grease spent clearing the weeds and overgrowth will make a big difference, and some new plants will add colour and interest.
+Time and elbow grease spent clearing the weeds and overgrowth will make a big difference, and some new plants will add color and interest.

-A handful of solar powered lights can provide pleasant lighting effects all year round and - because there are no wires or cabling - can be positioned just about anywhere.
+A handful of solar-powered lights can provide pleasant lighting effects all year round and - because there are no wires or cabling - can be positioned just about anywhere.